call-learning/ansible-role-moodle/README.md

 - molecule.yml will run each scenario in turn and check if the ansible playbook is valid

 Note: as installing Postgres and Mysql takes a while from the original [Jeff Geerling image](https://github.com/geerlingguy/docker-ubuntu2004-ansible) we have a process of prebuilding those images using [packer](https://www.packer.io/) each month.
-This process is done in the foler molecule-images that can be safely ignored if you are just looking for information about the role itself.

 - Once the docker has been launch you can rerun the playbook by running:
 ```bash